Dance: Health & Safety Policy

 • Not suitable for under 3s

-• Shoes and socks off, to prevent slipping and injury
+• Shoes and socks off to prevent slipping and injury

 Footwear & Attire

-• Ballet: Proper leather, canvas or satin ballet shoes must be worn (not ‘ballet slippers/pumps’ as they're slippery).
+• Ballet: Proper leather, canvas, or satin ballet shoes must be worn (not ‘ballet slippers / pumps’ as they're slippery)

-• Jazz/Street Dance: Children should wear trainers, long trousers, and long-sleeved tops to prevent carpet burns.
+• Jazz/Street Dance: Children should wear trainers, long trousers, and long-sleeved tops to prevent carpet burns

 • No school uniforms - they are not practical for movement and can cause overheating

-• Hair tied up for safety.
+• Hair must be tied up for safety

 Class Participation & Suitability

-• Age-Appropriate Classes: Children should only attend classes designated for their age group to ensure they are taught appropriate material for their physical and mental development.
+• Age-Appropriate Classes: Children should only attend classes designated for their age group to ensure they are taught appropriate material for their physical and mental development

 • Medical Conditions & Injuries: Parents must inform us of any medical conditions, allergies, or injuries that may impact participation